 We love to share our farm, so please stop in and visit the greenhouse in the spring, the farm stand or CSA u-pick patch in the summer, select a pumpkin in the fall, or join us at one of our seasonal weekly meals so you can experience the fresh taste of organic and enjoy the view, while learning about how we grow certified organic vegetables.

-We believe a farm must be able to sustain the farmers to survive.
-Our focus is on our farm and CSA.
+We believe a farm must be able to sustain the farmers to survive the challenges both in Agriculture and in our lives.

 We are proud to be members of Deep Root Organic Co-Op.
 They market and ship our crops from Maine to Florida.